denali-js/core/guides/serializers.md

 tell Denali what attributes and relationships should be sent in a response that contains that particular model.

-## What data to send
+## Rendering data in a response

-Denali broadly divides the data in your models into **attributes** and **relationships**.
-Serializers render these based on _whitelists_; that is, you must specific data to render, rather than data to skip rendering.
-This ensures you won't accidentally let sensitive data through because you forgot to include it on a blacklist.
+Serializers render data based on _whitelists_.
+That means that if you want any part of your Model to render into JSON in the response body, you must specify it explicitly in that Model's Serializer.
+This ensures you won't accidentally return sensitive data in a response because you forgot to strip it out.

 Selecting which attributes to render is as simple as adding them to the attributes array on your serializer: